paulRbr/Api-Platform-Demo/README.md

 [![Bump.sh](https://bump.sh/packs/static/552d538eeb0cd5a2aed3.svg)](https://bump.sh)

-This repo has been adapted for ApiPlatform 2023 conference, to provide a live example about how API changelog could easily built with [Bump.sh](https://bump.sh).
+This repo has been adapted for API Platform 2023 conference, to provide a live example of how an API changelog can easily built with [Bump.sh](https://bump.sh).

-API documentation demo is available here: https://bump.sh/demo/doc/apiplatform-test-demo
+The API documentation demo is available here: https://bump.sh/demo/doc/apiplatform-test-demo

-API changelog follows the API contract, ie the OpenAPI specification.
+The API changelog follows the API contract, i.e., the OpenAPI specification.
-Thus, it's necessary to persist OpenAPI contract during API lifecycle.
+Thus, persisting the OpenAPI contract during the API lifecycle is necessary.

-We're sure there are many ways to do it, this repo implement an example, based on ApiPlatform command `api:openapi:export`, and a GitHub action.
+We're sure there are many ways to do it; this repo implements an example, based on API Platform command `api:openapi:export`, and a GitHub action.

-1. Initialize OpenAPI specification on given path (here, 'docs/openapi.json'), by running `php bin/console api:openapi:export > docs/openapi.json` (in this repo, you can also run `bash docs/persist.sh`)
+1. Initialize OpenAPI specification on a given path (here, 'docs/openapi.json') by running `php bin/console api:openapi:export > docs/openapi.json` (in this repo, you can also run `bash docs/persist.sh`)
 2. Create API documentation on Bump.sh.
 3. On Bump.sh 'CI deployments' page, get API slug and token.
 We suggest to copy-paste GitHub action script into a new workflow (that's what we did on .github/workflows/bump.yml).
 4. Back on ApiPlatform, each time you change your API contract, persist changes in OpenAPI contact, by running `bash docs/persist.sh`
-5. On GitHub, for each deployment on a branch (new branch, or new commit, or even push --force), update OpenAPI contract too.
-Thus, BumP.sh add comment in PR each time a structure change is detected (for example: https://github.com/bump-sh/Api-Platform-Demo/pull/9#issuecomment-1728142508 )
+5. On GitHub, for each deployment on a branch (new branch, new commit, or even push --force), update the OpenAPI contract, too.
+Thus, Bump.sh adds a comment in PR each time a structure change is detected (for example https://github.com/bump-sh/Api-Platform-Demo/pull/9#issuecomment-1728142508 )
-6. By merging your branch on GitHub, you API documentation is also updated.
+6. By merging your branch on GitHub, your API documentation is also updated.
 And structure change is added to [API changelog](https://bump.sh/demo/doc/apiplatform-test-demo/changes)

 Find more details about how to connect Bump.sh and ApiPlatform in our [getting started guides](https://docs.bump.sh/help/getting-started/api-platform/)

-## More about ApiPlatform
+## More about API Platform

 The official project documentation is available **[on the API Platform website](https://api-platform.com)**.